MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 If the value of the **Secure LDAP external IP address** isn't readily apparent, follow these steps to get the IP address.

 1. In the portal, find the resource group that contains the Microsoft Entra Domain Services resource.
 1. In the list of resources, select the public IP resource for the Microsoft Entra Domain Services resource, as shown next.
-The public IP likely starts with `aads`.
+The public IP address likely starts with `aads`.
    :::image type="content" source="media/migrate-weblogic-to-entraid-via-ldap/alternate-secure-ip-address-technique.png" alt-text="Browser showing how to select the public IP.":::
 1. The public IP is shown next to the label, **IP address**.

 Don't execute the steps in [Clean-up resources](/azure/active-directory-domain-services/tutorial-configure-ldaps#clean-up-resources) until instructed to do so in this guide.

-With the above variations in mind, complete [Configure secure LDAP for an Microsoft Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps).
+With the above variations in mind, complete [Configure secure LDAP for a Microsoft Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps).
 We can now collect the values necessary to provide to the WLS Configuration.

 >[!NOTE]
 > Please wait for the secure LDAP configuration to complete processing before moving on to the next section.